engintron/engintron/README.md

 Inside the Engintron app dashboard you'll also find some handy utilities to monitor things like your Nginx access & error logs, check processes on your server or see incoming traffic on port 80.

-_For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's GitHub repo at:_ [https://github.com/nuevvo/engintron](https://github.com/nuevvo/engintron)
+**For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's Wiki pages at:_ [https://github.com/nuevvo/engintron/wiki](https://github.com/nuevvo/engintron/wiki)**

-**Why is Engintron a better solution compared to other Nginx installers for cPanel**
+### Why is Engintron a better solution compared to other Nginx installers for cPanel

 There are 7 key differences when comparing Engintron with other Nginx installers for cPanel.